 Management believes that Micronet is well positioned to pursue a substantial market opportunity.
-The MRM market, in which the Company operates, is growing and researchers forecast it will continue its double digit growth in the coming years.
-In 2012, industry sources estimated that globally there are approximately 13.8 million subscribers to MRM services and forecasted that the number of subscribers will grow to approximately 32 million by 2016.
+The MRM market, in which we operate through Micronet, is growing and researchers forecast it will continue its double digit growth in the coming years.
+The Driscoll Licht Report estimated that in 2012 globally there were approximately 13.8 million subscribers to MRM services and forecasted that the number of subscribers will grow to approximately 32 million by 2016.

-In the United States, which historically has been Micronet's major market, there are currently approximately 5.7 million units in service, which number is projected to grow to approximately 9.0 million by the end of 2015.
+Further, as outlined in the Driscoll Licht Report, in the United States, which historically has been Micronet's largest market, there are currently approximately 5.7 million mobile data devices in service in MRM systems, which number is projected to grow to approximately 9.0 million by the end of 2015.
 In 2011, the global penetration rate of MRM systems was approximately 7%.
 The global penetration rate is forecasted to grow to approximately 14% by 2016.
-In the United State, which is the most advanced market, the penetration rate was approximately 15% in 2011.
-Based on market, technology and regulatory developments in the past several years, the U.S. market penetration rate is projected to reach approximately 27% of all fleets by 2016.
+In the United States, which is the most advanced market, the penetration rate was approximately 15% in 2011.
+According to the Driscoll Licht Report, based on market, technology and regulatory developments in the past several years, the U.S. market penetration rate is projected to reach approximately 27% of all fleets by 2016.